News

 Dear Friends,

-Check our Events page regularly, as events are confirmed we will get them on the web!
+For other scheduled events in February see our Events page, as events are confirmed we will get them on the web!

 Following the instruction of our Abbott and Director, Lama Yeshe Losal Rinpoche, we are expanding Kagyu Samye Dzong Dublin to help us bring the Dharma to an even greater number of people and build the first Tibetan Temple in Dublin.